-Revert to Zone Table The "Zone/County" button immediately above the column headings in the station table indicates which zone or county's stations are being displayed in the table.
-Left click on this button to return to the zone table mode.
 Vert Selecting this button will cause the Zone Table to align itself vertically, with the highest-ranking values on the left hand side.
-De- selecting the button will cause the table to realign itself back to its horizontal configuration.
+Deselecting the button will cause the table to realign itself back to its horizontal configuration.
 Attributes This button will allow users to enable or disable the display of individual attributes in the SAFESEAS table.
 Resize Table Users can grab the bottom of the table with the mouse to resize the table to alter the number of visible row (see Figure 4.4-3).
 This feature, along with the Attributes button, will enable users to have greater control over the size of the SAFESEAS pane.
+Cursor-Sample Area Name Scrolling the cursor over the Area ID's will reveal popup text that provides the name of the encoded zone/county.